kjbronleewe/RecipeBuddy-Portfolio-Project/README.md

   </a>
 </p>

-> An JavaScript application that uses a recipe API to fetch recipes filtered by ingredients.
+> A JavaScript application that uses a free API to fetch recipes.
+The app allows users to filter the search by ingredients and links to an external website.
+This project was built with HTML, CSS and JavaScript.

-### ✨ [Demo]
+### ✨ Demo